ykabbani/ykabbani/README.md

 ### About me

 Welcome to my github profile!
-I'm Yousuf Kabbani, a meachtronics engineering graduate working in both embedded engineering and machine learning.
+I'm Yousuf Kabbani, a mechatronics engineering graduate working in both embedded engineering and machine learning.

 My hobbies include 3D printing and electronics design - you'll usually find me working on projects that involve a mix of both. :)